msquared-au/pages-test/docs/page2.md

 IP address in a `code span: <span class="var_ip">ip</span>`

+Hostname in a `code span: {% include ref.html name="hostname" %}`

 IP address in a code block:

     This is the IP address: <span class="var_ip">ip</span>

+Hostname in a code block:

+    This is the hostname: {% include ref.html name="hostname" %}

 <script>
 function update() {